Skip to main content

 This is the lag problem of compound growth.
 The growth curve is flat in the early stages and exponential later.
 Most people quit during the flat part, right before the exponential phase begins.

 Research on habit formation confirms this lag.
 The average habit takes 66 days to become automatic - but the range is enormous, from 18 to 254 days.
 During most of that period, the behavior still requires conscious effort and produces no visible results.
 Compound growth is happening; you just can't see it yet.
+This invisible stretch is exactly the habit plateau, the point where progress feels stalled and most people quit one week before the results would have shown up.

 The 1% Framework: How to Apply This